SandorJokai/Ansible-docker/ampacheWithAnsible/README.md

 According to use this is running an ampache music-streaming service on apache webserver with a mariadb Database system behind, orchestrating with docker-compose.
-And the whole procedure from installing components until running the service is managing by an ansible plyabook.
+And the whole procedure from installing components until running the service is managing by an ansible playbook.
 I was just beginning to see the greatness of this...

 official website of the free licenced (AGPLv3) ampache: http://ampache.org/